trackmania-rl/tmrl/README.md

 `tmrl` is a python framework designed to help you train Artificial Intelligences (AIs) through deep Reinforcement Learning (RL), for your own robots or real-time video games.

-_Note: In RL, an AI is called a policy._
+_Note: In the context of RL, an AI is called a policy._

 ### User features (TrackMania):
 * **Training algorithms:**